multigcs/LinuxCNC-RIO/configs/TangNano9K/README.md

 first you need to install the oss-cad-suite: https://github.com/YosysHQ/oss-cad-suite-build

-then generate all needed files:
+then you can generate all needed files:
 ```
 make CONFIG=configs/TangNano9K/config.json build
 ```